 - 1. Where shown on the Drawings, embankment batters (including embankments at bridge Extent abutments) shall be provided with a facing of clean, hard, durable rock. - 2.
 The rock facing shall be built up in layers ahead of each layer of filling.
-Rock may be placed by Mechanical Interlock mechanical interlock between the larger stones occurs.
+Rock may be placed by hand or plant but shall be placed in such a manner that its least dimension is vertical and that mechanical interlock between the larger stones occurs.
 Any rock deposited in the rock facing which has an excess of fine material surrounding it shall be removed together with the excess fine material and replaced. - 3.
 The Contractor shall adjust his working methods and programme the work so as to obtain hard and durable rock of the specified dimensions as it is required.
 The space between larger batter rocks shall be filled with progressively smaller rocks to form a 'graded filter' which prevents the leaching out of fines from the fill material but which does not overfill the voids between larger rocks, or cause the larger rocks to lose contact with one another.
 Fine material shall not cover the outside of the rocks on the face of the batter. - 4.
 The Contractor shall exercise extreme caution whilst placing the rock facing.
 Where embankment material is placed above other roads in use the outer rock layer shall be placed in such a manner as to prevent spillage down the batter.
 The Contractor shall ensure that, under no circumstances, could any rock be dislodged and roll onto any adjacent roadway or track in use.
+Caution in Placement